colesturza/CSCI4622-Final-Project/README.md

 There are multiple jupyter notebooks in this repository.

-The order you should view them in to see my process is as follows:
+The order you should view them in is as follows:

 1. preprocess_data.ipynb